Is Dropshipping Easier Than Affiliate Marketing? Which Business Model Is Harder In 2024?

 What Is Affiliate Marketing?

-Affiliates don't own inventory or deal with customer service issues, making it easier than drop shipping.
-Affiliate marketing also requires less investment and effort compared to drop shipping.
-An affiliate's only job is to advertise offers and get the sale.
-But in 2024, the model has lower profit margins than other online business models if you don't know how to get attention from the right people.
+However, the model has a lower profit margin than other online business models.
+Especially if you don't know how to get attention from the right people.
 The key is to secure a loyal audience.
-Then, build trust with your ideal buyer so they'll act on your offers.
+Then build trust with your ideal buyer so they'll act on your offers.

 Similarities